haashhish/toxic-comments-classifier/README.md

 # toxic-comments-classifier
-This project focuses on developing and evaluating machine learning models for detecting toxic comments in online discussions.
+This project focuses on developing and evaluating deep machine learning models for detecting toxic comments in online discussions.

 Here's a brief summary of what the code does: